Godot-Languages-Support/godot-lang-support/README.md

 1. ### [C#](https://docs.godotengine.org/en/stable/getting_started/scripting/c_sharp/index.html) 💍 🔌 ⚙️
     C# support is an official module.
 If you have a Mono-version of Godot Engine, it comes built into the engine.
+    Most people are using the [VSCode](https://github.com/godotengine/godot-csharp-vscode) extension.

+1. ### F#, Clojure and other .Net languages 💍/👥 ⚙️ 🏄
    With C#, you also get support for integrating other Mono-supported languages, e.g. F# or VisualBasic.
 But, Godot currently hardcodes C# usage.
-Any classes attached to a Node or Resource must be a C# script.
+Any class attached to a Node or Resource must be a C# script.
    For tools to facilitate the use of F# with Godot's C# scripts, see [Godot F# Tools](https://github.com/willnationsdev/godot-fsharp-tools).

-  (C# External Code Editing support is decent.
-What's it like for the others?)

 ## 🥈 Nearly There
   Stable, not documented.